 Besides surfing, other iconic Southern California activities can be found at the nearby Venice Beach Recreation Center, which features a number of facilities located between Ocean Front Walk and the bike path, Horizon Ave. to the north, and N.Venice Blvd. to the south.
 The center includes several children’s play areas with a gymnastics apparatus, as well as handball courts, tennis courts and volleyball courts, all unlighted.
 The outdoor basketball courts are renowned for games that feature some of the best streetballers in the country, as depicted in the 1992 film White Men Can’t Jump.
 Numerous NBA players developed their games or were recruited from these courts, yet another example of why Los Angeles is Hoops Heaven.

 Los Angeles is a shopper’s paradise, and for shopaholics Abbot Kinney is a must.
 The eclectic clothing shops offer everything from surf tees and beach cruisers to vintage wear and modern designers.
-Collectors make frequent trips to Wakaru for its limited edition imported Japanese shoes and apparel.
-Abbot Kinney galleries include the funky Altered Space and G2 Gallery, an award-winning wildlife and nature photography gallery.
+Collectors make frequent trips to Waraku for its limited-edition imported Japanese shoes and apparel.
 Art Deco fans will love Bazar, while Knibb Design showcases indoor/outdoor furniture and a sustainable garden concept.
-Along with its spiritual books and products, Mystic Journey Bookstore hosts frequent seminars and lectures by leading authors.
+One of L.A.'s favorite specialty bookstores, Mystic Journey hosts frequent seminars and lectures by leading authors.
 Find more great stores with our Abbot Kinney shopping guide.

 Located on Main Street, CHAYA Venice is part of a centuries-old history of restaurants in Japan and California that are owned and operated by the Tsunoda family.
 CHAYA Venice celebrated its 20th anniversary in 2010 with a tasteful renovation that made it better than ever.
-Chef de cuisine Yuichi Natori features a casual French-Japanese menu that attracts longtime regulars and a new generation of guests alike.
-The lively bar hosts CHAYA’s popular Happy Hour, one of the best in the city.
-Every night of the week from 5 p.m. to close, the bar offers a variety of drink, sushi and appetizer specials.
+The casual French-Japanese menu that attracts longtime regulars and a new generation of guests alike.
+The lively bar hosts CHAYA’s popular happy hour, one of the best in the city.
+Every weeknight from 5 p.m.-close, the bar offers a variety of drink, sushi and appetizer specials.

 Los Angeles is one of the world’s capitals for street art, and murals throughout Venice add to the area’s vibrant energy.
 Famed muralist Rip Cronk has painted nearly a dozen Venice murals, including Portrait of Abbot Kinney, Venice on the Half Shell and Morning Shot, a portrait of Jim Morrison.
 The interior of the historic Danny’s Deli on Windward Ave. is decorated with the last original Venice gondola from 1904, as well as Cronk's Hobnobbing in Venice, a 40-foot mural that depicts the last century of Venice with past and present celebrities observing the scene.